asp-1/next-coding-challenge/README.md

 - Made `home` tests pass
   - Wrapped button clicks with `act()`
   - Changed expected value to `/Basket: 1 items$/` to make test #2 pass
-  - Changed `name` property to match new aria labels
+  - Changed `name` property to match new aria-labels
   - Provided basket state and actions to `Home` component with `BasketContextProvider`